dustinpfister/blog_posts/_posts/js-document-location.md

 ## 7 - Conclusion

 So the document location property is very useful when it comes to client side redirects as well as knowing the current protocol and more about the current location of the page.
+Document location in most modern browsers seems to be the same thing as window location, but that should not always be assumed especially when it comes to older browsers, namely Internet explorer.